libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/todd-coxeter/class/settings.rst

 ========

-This page contains information about the member functions of the :any:`ToddCoxeter` that control various settings that influence the congruence enumeration process.
+This page contains information about the member functions of the :any:`ToddCoxeterWord` that control various settings that influence the congruence enumeration process.

 There are a fairly large number of settings, they can profoundly alter the run